The Ghibli Museum, conceived by its legendary director Hayao Miyazaki himself, is a must-visit item on many visitors’ Tokyo itinerary.

 Viator

-This website (which also offers tickets only), have an “all-day” 7 hours-itinerary tour for JPY 14,000 (approx. US$ 100) which includes visits to the museum, various locations in Tokyo which were inspirations for the Hayao Miyazaki movies and lunch (but no pick-up from hotel).
+Viator offers a Tokyo Studio Ghibli Museum and Ghibli Film Appreciation Tour for JPY 22,000 (approx. US$ 150) which includes visits to the museum, various locations in Tokyo which were inspirations for the Hayao Miyazaki movies and lunch (but no pick-up from hotel).
+This tends to sell out quickly because it is only available on certain days.

 This option will be out of reach for almost anyone, but we’ll still cover it for the sake of completeness.